linto-ai/linto-platform-nlp-keyword-extraction/README.md

 | CONCURRENCY | Number of worker | 4 |

 ### Micro-service within LinTO-Platform stack
->LinTO-platform-disfluency can be deployed within the linto-platform-stack through the use of linto-platform-services-manager.
+>LinTO-platform-nlp-keyword-extraction can be deployed within the linto-platform-stack through the use of linto-platform-services-manager.
 Used this way, the container spawn celery worker waiting for disfluency task on a message broker.
->LinTO-platform-disfluency in task mode is not intended to be launch manually.
+>LinTO-platform-keyword-extraction in task mode is not intended to be launch manually.
 >However, if you intent to connect it to your custom message's broker here are the parameters:

 You need a message broker up and running at MY_SERVICE_BROKER.